 Do we want a socially devastating life when people move around with Pitbull’s muzzles?
 How long will this last, and who will decide when it is time to take the masks off?
 Would it be for now right to go on a date equipped also with gloves, perhaps double gloves just in case, and a respirator?
 Maybe, a mask will be a part of our attire for a foreseeable future, keeping in mind second waves of many epidemics?

-While working on the cytotoxins antibodies history in experimental immunology, I was impressed by how deep immunologists dived into the cell structure.
-During the current post preparation, I was surprised by how shallow the swims into the infectious epidemiology are in determination of dissemination of airborne infections and immunological responses in population.
+While working on the cytotoxins antibodies history in experimental immunology, I was impressed by how deep immunologists had dived into the cell structure.
+By contrast, during the current post’s preparation, I was surprised how shallow infectious epidemiology swims in determination of the airborne infections dissemination.

-Would it not be right, for the institutions in charge of just this current epidemic to arrange simultaneous multiple corroborative and clandestine from each other studies of the infamous 6 feet social distancing?
+Would it not be right, for the institutions in charge of current epidemic to arrange simultaneous multiple corroborative and clandestine from each other studies on the infamous 6 feet social distancing?
 Is not a shame that this distance is based on 90 and 70 years ago studies (WF Wells)?
-It would not be a long and expensive study.
+Those would not be a long and expensive studies.